Rooders/MarkdownComp/ARR2025-Feb-Response.md

 3. **Scenario Focus**: Their work primarily targets *offline scenarios*, whereas our approach is also designed for online scenarios and emphasizes the contextual integration benefits.

 **Q:** Using the embeddings-based retrieval techniques.

 **A:** Thank you for this interesting suggestion.
-We use the **embeding** to perform our context retrival and the experimental results as follows:
+We use the **embeding** model ([Open AI text embeddings](https://platform.openai.com/docs/models/text-embedding-3-small))to perform our context retrival and the experimental results as follows:

 | **System**             | **En ⇒ De** |          | **En ⇒ Ru** |          |
 |------------------------|-------------|----------|-------------|----------|